Powerful apps for productivity, connection, and security

-You have a few options for renewing.
-Regardless of the option you choose, be sure to renew using the same Microsoft account that you used when setting up your subscription.
+You have a few options to continue your subscription.
+Regardless of the option you choose, be sure to use the same Microsoft account that you used when setting up your subscription.

-- If auto-renew is enabled for your subscription, it will renew automatically.
-Your auto-renew setting is shown on the Microsoft Account site after you sign in with the Microsoft account that you used to buy Office.
+If you have a recurring billing subscription, it will continue until cancelled.
+Your billing settings are shown on the Microsoft Account site after you sign in with the Microsoft account that you used to buy Microsoft 365.

-- If auto-renew is not enabled, visit www.office.com/renew to purchase an Office 365 auto-renew subscription.
+If recurring billing is not enabled, visit www.microsoft365.com/renew to purchase a Microsoft 365 recurring billing subscription.
 The additional time will be automatically added to the remaining time on your existing subscription.

 Yes.
-When you renew early to the same Office 365 plan that you already have, the additional time is added to your existing subscription.
-For example, if you have two months left on your current subscription to Office 365 Home and you renew for one year (12 months), your subscription will run for 14 months.
+When you pay early to the same Microsoft 365 plan that you already have, the additional time is added to your existing subscription.
+For example, if you have two months left on your current subscription to Microsoft 365 Family and you pay for a one year subscription (12 months), your subscription will run for 14 more months.

-- You can cancel online by visiting the Microsoft Account site, signing in with the Microsoft account that you used to buy Office, and then turning off auto-renew.
+You can cancel online by visiting the Microsoft Account site, signing in with the Microsoft account that you used to buy your subscription, and then turning off recurring billing.
 With this approach, your subscription will automatically expire when your remaining subscription time is up.

-- If you purchased an auto-renew subscription from another retailer, you may have to cancel your subscription with that retailer.
+If you purchased a recurring billing subscription from another retailer, you may have to cancel your subscription with that retailer.
 You can confirm this by visiting the Microsoft Account site.